vlang/v/vlib/x/sessions/README.md

 which is easier to use since it also handles session verification and intergrates nicely with vweb.

-If you want to use `session.Sessions` in your vweb app the session id's will be stored using cookies.
+If you want to use `session.Sessions` in your web app the session id's will be stored using cookies.
 The best way to get started is to follow the [getting started](#getting-started) section.

 Otherwise have a look at the [advanced usage](#advanced-usage) section.

 ## Getting Started

+The examples in this section use `x.vweb`.
+See the [advanced usage](#advanced-usage) section for examples without `x.vweb`.

 To start using sessions in vweb embed `sessions.CurrentSession` on the Context struct and add `sessions.Sessions` to the app struct.
 We must also pass the type